 The second type of long-term risk for which pensions are provided is disability (referred to in some countries as invalidity).
 Disability may be generally defined as long-term and more or less total work impairment resulting from a nonoccupational injury or disease.
-(Disability caused by a work injury or occupational disease is usually compensated under a separate program; see Work Injury.)
+(Disability caused by a work injury or occupational disease is usually compensated under a separate program; see Work Injury, below.)

 The third type of pension is payable to dependents of insured workers or pensioners who die.
 (Pensions for survivors of workers injured while working are usually provided under a separate Work Injury program.)

 Coverage.
 The extent of social security coverage in any given country is determined by a number of diverse factors, including the kind of system, sometimes the age of the system, and the degree of economic development.
 A program may provide coverage for the entire country or some portion of the workforce.

 In principle, universal systems cover the entire population for the contingencies of old age, disability, and survivorship.
 A person may have to meet certain conditions, such as long-term residence or citizenship.
 Many countries exclude aliens from benefits unless there is a reciprocal agreement with the country of which they are nationals.